bwplotka/my/slides/optimizing-go-for-clouds-go-meetup/PITCHME.md

 Note:

+Let's start our optimization journey with definition!

+a code optimization is essentially a method of changing the code in a way to improve something.
+Maybe smaller binary size, maybe to make program faster or use less memory.

-The basic requirements optimization methods should comply with, is that an optimized program must have the same output and side effects as its non-optimized version.
-This requirement, however, may be ignored in the case that the benefit from optimization, is estimated to be more important than probable consequences of a change in the program behavior.
+There is actually on soft requirement: is that an optimized program must have the same output and side effects as its non-optimized version.
+This requirement, however, is soft.
+As it may be ignored, in the case that the benefit from optimization is estimated to be more important than keeping the same output!

 ---
 @snap[north span-95 text-06 text-left padded]